-This is a post of REAL storage ideas for people who actually LIVE in their houses and are more interested in having their storage function properly rather than look pretty.
+This is a post of REAL storage ideas for people who actually LIVE in their houses and are more interested in having their storage work for them properly rather than just look pretty.
 I mean if it happens to look pretty too, I’m all for it, but I’m definitely a function over form type and I hope you are too!

-Active storage is the “prime real estate” of your house.
-These are the eye-level kitchen cupboards, the top drawer of the bathroom vanity, the easily accessible shelves and areas of your closet.
+These areas are the “prime real estate” of your house.
+Usually these areas are from your shoulders to your knees.
+Think about the eye-level kitchen cupboards, the top drawer of the bathroom vanity, the easily accessible shelves and areas of your closet.
 This territory should be reserved exclusively for items you use on a daily or at least weekly basis.

-Passive storage is all those awkward spots in your house – very high cupboards, under the bed drawers that you have to get on your knees to reach, basement storage shelves.
-This is for seasonal items, mis-sized clothing, and anything that receives infrequent usage.
+This is everywhere else – these are all those awkward spots in your house.
+Think very high cupboards, under-the-bed drawers that you have to get on your knees to reach, or basement storage shelves.
+This is for holiday decorations, out-of-season clothing, and anything that receives infrequent usage.

 Hint: If you are trying to lose weight, you’ll want to store all the candy and other forbidden goodies in a passive storage location.
-Put the fruits and veggies in a good active spot and you’re likely to eat more of them.
+Put the fruits and veggies in an easily accessible spot and you’re likely to eat more of them.
 Read here for my post on mindless eating.

 Step 1: Take a pad of Post-it Notes and go around your house.
-Identify all your storage areas and determine if they are active or passive.
+Identify all your storage locations to determine if they are active or passive.